ASSP Chesapeake Chapter Professional Development Scholarships

 - Two $1000.00 scholarships to be awarded to the qualified recipients.

 - Must be enrolled in at least the second semester of a credited College or University in the Occupational Health and Safety Degree Program or a Certificate Program.

 - Must have completed at least one semester of safety credit courses totaling 9 credits.

 - Must be a Maryland resident.

 - Must have an overall “B” academic average (i.e., 3.0 or better based on a 4.0 grading system).

-- The application along with all the supporting documents including the Program Coordinator/Faculty Advisor Form must be submitted to the Chesapeake Chapter ASSP by email or in hard copy to the following address.
+- The application along with all the supporting documents including the Program Coordinator/Faculty Advisor Form must be submitted to the Chesapeake Chapter ASSP by email.

 - Download and submit the student application form.